goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 - fix a mistake in *W<sub>max</sub>* calculation in the fast convergence section.
   ([#51](https://github.com/NTAP/rfc8312bis/issues/51))

-- Clarity on setting ssthresh and *cwnd<sub>start</sub>* during multiplicative decrease.
+- clarity on setting ssthresh and *cwnd<sub>start</sub>* during multiplicative decrease.
   ([#53](https://github.com/NTAP/rfc8312bis/issues/53))

 ## Since draft-eggert-tcpm-rfc8312bis-01

-- Rename TCP-Friendly to AIMD-Friendly and rename Standard TCP to AIMD TCP to avoid confusion as CUBIC has been widely used in the Internet.
+- rename TCP-Friendly to AIMD-Friendly and rename Standard TCP to AIMD TCP to avoid confusion as CUBIC has been widely used in the Internet.
   ([#38](https://github.com/NTAP/rfc8312bis/issues/38))

-- Change introductory text to reflect the significant broader deployment of CUBIC in the Internet.
+- change introductory text to reflect the significant broader deployment of CUBIC in the Internet.
   ([#39](https://github.com/NTAP/rfc8312bis/issues/39))

-- Rephrase introduction to avoid referring to variables that have not been defined yet.
+- rephrase introduction to avoid referring to variables that have not been defined yet.

 ## Since draft-eggert-tcpm-rfc8312bis-00